The web seems infinite and having the best of what we like in one place helps solve endless searching.

 Chocolate Chip Banana Bread

 Sara is just bananas about bananas!
-Her blog, Beaming Banana, is the place to go to if you’re looking for plant-based desserts that are healthy and delicious.
+Her blog, Sweet Vegan Sara, is the place to go to if you’re looking for plant-based desserts that are healthy and delicious.

 There are some savory recipes as well, however, the majority are dessert-based dishes.
 Sara is passionate not just about each one of us being healthy and being kinder to the planet, but she firmly believes all animals should be treated with respect and compassion.